FeenoX

 sudo apt-get update

-sudo apt-get install gcc make git automake autoconf libgsl-dev
+sudo apt-get install git build-essential make automake autoconf libgsl-dev

 If you cannot install libgsl-dev but still have git and the build toolchain, you can have the configure script to download and compile it for you.
 See point 4 below.